 You may have be wondering, but are hesitant to ask, what are my go-to tools and supplies when starting a furniture project.
 Wonder no more!
 I have selected the top ten furniture refinishing essentials that help me take a piece of furniture from drab to fab.

-Here’s my list.
-Check it out… (in no particular order)
+Here’s my list for furniture refinishing. (in no particular order)

 - Sandpaper & Sander